bkonkle/unirouter/README.md

 ### `init(store, [routes], [aliases])`

+Initializes the router, fires an initial `NAVIGATE` event, and attaches a popstate event handler.

+To import:

 ```js
 import init from 'unirouter/init'
 ```

-Initializes the router, fires an initial `NAVIGATE` event, and attaches a popstate event handler.

 #### Arguments